Washington Wolf Trap logo

 A Wolf Trap early learning residency is a classroom-embedded professional learning experience for preschool educators.
 Residencies bring engaging arts activities to the classroom that strengthen social, emotional, and academic growth in young children.

-During a residency, a Wolf Trap-trained teaching artist partners with an early childhood educator to design performing arts strategies that meet the instructional goals and objectives of the teacher and the classroom curriculum.
-Teachers learn effective ways to engage students in active learning so that performing arts remain a strong part of their lessons after the residency ends.
+During a residency, a Wolf Trap Teaching Artist partners with a classroom educator to design performing arts strategies that meet the instructional goals of the educator and the classroom curriculum targeting literacy and social emotional learning needs.
+Educators learn effective ways to engage students in active learning so that performing arts (music, dance, theatre, puppetry, or storytelling) remain a strong part of their lessons after the residency ends.

 Residencies take place over a few months, which include observation, collaborative planning meetings, and in-class sessions with the teaching artist.

-Washington State Wolf Trap partners with early learning teams at our state’s Educational Service Districts (ESDs).
-Residencies will launch in ESD 123 and branch out to surrounding communities in eastern and central Washington in successive academic years.
-This ESD-focused scaling up will enable us to develop strong partnerships, meet the needs of service districts, and reflect regional teaching artist talent.
+Launched in the 2023-24 school year, Washington State Wolf Trap partners with early learning teams at our state’s Educational Service Districts (ESDs).
+Starting in ESD 123, the program will expand to surrounding communities in eastern and central Washington in the coming years.
+This ESD-focused approach helps us build strong partnerships, meet the needs of service districts, and highlight regional teaching artist talent.
+To ensure our teaching artists are well-connected to the communities they serve, we recruit artists based on the location and service area of the targeted ESD.

 Washington State Wolf Trap Teaching Artists